 Presbyterian Beliefs

-Get to Know the Presbyterian Church (U.S.A.)
+Get to Know the Presbyterian Church (USA)

-More than two million people call the Presbyterian Church (U.S.A.) their spiritual home.
+More than two million people call the Presbyterian Church (USA) their spiritual home.
 Worshiping in 10,000 Presbyterian congregations throughout the United States, they engage the communities in which they live and serve with God’s love.

 To learn more, visit: